-The field is now about 95% depleted, but production will continue for years.
-Woodside's reserve estimates for the end of 2011 said that Laminaria-Corallina still contained about 14 million recoverable barrels, and 3.8 million barrels were extracted during 2012 and 2013.
+The field is almost entirely depleted, but production could continue for a while.
+Woodside's reserve estimates for the end of 2015 said that Laminaria-Corallina contains less than 0.5 million recoverable barrels.

 How much money has Australia taken from Timor-Leste?
-Our very conservative calculations show that Australia received more than two billion U.S. dollars in government revenues from Laminaria-Corallina through the end of 2012, and the actual figure is significantly higher.
+Our very conservative calculations show that Australia received more than $2.2 billion U.S. dollars in government revenues from Laminaria-Corallina through the end of 2015, and the actual figure is significantly higher.

-Until 2005, Woodside’s ownership share of the joint ventures was 44.9% of Laminaria and 50% of Corallina.
-This 47.9% proportion was constant until March 11, 2005, when Woodside purchased an additional share in Laminaria from Shell.
-Since that date, Woodside's share is 59.9% of Laminaria and 66.67% of Corallina, amounting to about 66% of total production.
+Until 2005, Woodside’s ownership share of the two joint ventures was 44.9% of Laminaria and 50% of Corallina, a 47.9% portion of the unified field production.
+In 2005, Woodside purchased an additional share in Laminaria from Shell.
+Since then, Woodside's share is 59.9% of Laminaria and 66.67% of Corallina, amounting to about 66% of total production.

 |Kampu mina-rai Laminaria-Corallina iha Tasi Timor ne’e laos iha Area Dezenvolvimentu Petroleu Konjunta (JPDA) nia laran, besik liu dala rua ba Timor-Leste duke ba Australia.
 Kampu ida ne’e Timor-Leste nian tuir prinsipiu legal internasional (UNCLOS) nian.
 Kampu mina-rai Laminaria-Corallina produs mina-rai baril tokon 203 hafoin hahuu produsaun iha tinan 1999 nia klaran.
 Australia hetan osan biliaun rua dolares husi kampu mina-rai ida ne’e, maibe Timor-Leste rasik lahetan centavos ida husi kampu ne’e.|